weiganghuang/holops-1803/task0.md

     ```
     weigang's note, checking iosxr versions here

-    **Make sure the version of cisco-iosxr-cli-6.6 is 6.6.0.1 and the
+    **Make sure the version of cisco-iosxr is 6.2.9 and the
     oper-status is up**

 1. Check the NSO instance contains 3 PE devices, asr9k0, asr9k1,